margo/specification/system-design/specification/specification-version-management.md

 ## Git Tagging Strategy

 Each quarterly preview publication uses two independent Git tags applied to the repository.
-These tags are separate identifiers that can point to the same commit or to different commits depending on what is needed for a given event.
+These tags are separate identifiers that may point to the same commit or to different commits depending on what is needed for a given event.

 ### Quarterly release tag